uialchemist/handbook/our-values.md

 **Embrace the adventure**
 _Drive change and be part of something special_
 Florence changes a lot.
 We change the product often, we move around, we hire new people, we change targets and we sometimes make quick decisions.
-If you're scared of change and dislike bold decisions, Florence is not for you.
+If you're scared of change and if you're allergic to bold decisions, Florence is not for you.

 **Always ask another question**
 _Be curious, you never know where the answer will take you_